MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ##### .gitIgnore

 Specifies intentionally untracked files that Git should ignore.
-Power BI Desktop writes and updates the [.gitignore](https://git-scm.com/docs/gitignore) file in the root folder when saving an item.
+Power BI Desktop writes and updates the [.gitignore](https://git-scm.com/docs/gitignore) file in the root folder when saving.

 Dataset and Report sub-folders each have default git ignored files specified in .gitIgnore: